Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: Acknowledgments

 \section{Acknowledgments}

 This work was supported by a public grant as part of the Investissement d'avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH.

-This work was also supported by Guangdong Basic and Applied Basic Research Foundation (Grant No. 2019A1515110177); Guangdong Provincial Key Laboratory (Grant No. 2020B121201001), the Program for Guangdong Introducing Innovative and Enterpreneurial Teams (Grant No. 2017ZT07X386); Shenzhen Peacock Plan (Grant No. KQTD2016112514355531); and the Program for University Key Laboratory of Guangdong Province (Grant No. 2017KSYS008).
+This work was also supported by Science, Technology and Innovation Commission of Shenzhen Municipality (Grant No. GXWD20220818191018001), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2019A1515110177), Guangdong Provincial Key Laboratory (Grant No. 2020B121201001), the Program for Guangdong Introducing Innovative and Enterpreneurial Teams (Grant No. 2017ZT07X386), Shenzhen Science and Technology Program (Grant No. KQTD2016112514355531).